danphillips-ca/danphillips-ca.github.io/all_collections/_journal/dog-map.md

 #### **Ocean** the Aussie Shepherd | 48.8 km
   American Kennel Club reports that the fastest Australian Shepherd’s record is even faster at 30.3mph!
 (Canadianized, that is 48.8km/h.)

-<--!["A map of an area in Saskatchewan showing two circles that represent the distance from the center that two respective dog breeds could reach within an hour.
-The circles are filled with grey and white areas, which the legend describes as "dog seen" (white) and "dog gone" (grey).
-The area is mostly grey."][DogMap]-->

 Thanks to Jess and her family for photos of their beautiful dogs and for inspiring this project.